 A few years

 When you know you’ll need the money in the next two to five years, your money has more time to work, but not enough to really get good at it.
-While most of your working money still has to go to Savings, you can afford to look for Savings jobs that will work a little harder.
-Next week we’ll discuss your options.
+While most of your working money still has to go to Savings, you can afford to look for jobs that will make Savings work a little harder.
+In future posts we’ll discuss your options.
 This money could be for bigger expenses like a house or a car or some living money when you retire.

 As long as you want

 It’s only once you know you won’t need the money in the next five years that you start going to Investing.
-You ask investing to use your money for more than one venture, because you know if you put all your working money in just one business, the business might not work and you’ll lose all of it.
+You ask Investing to use your money for more than one venture, because you know that if you put all your working money in just one business and it fails, you’ll lose all of it.
 You give your money to Investing because you want more money than you started with, but Investing needs time to get your money to work.
 Investing is for working money that eventually becomes living money.

 *You might not know it yet, but you hate inflation.